JG

 It's possible by intervening mainly on the camber and/or straightness of the stick, on the balance of the bow and on the quality and thickness of the bit.

-As far as I'm concerned,there's an obligation to achieve results from the moment I agree to adjust a bow.
+There's an obligation to achieve results from the moment I agree to adjust a bow.

-The musician taking part in a bow adjustment has the unique opportunity to feel and validate every change made to the bow.
+The musician taking part in a bow adjustment has the unique opportunity to feel and validate each change made to the bow.
+It's also an opportunity to :

 - develop a vocabulary for expressing these needs.